jaxx0r/workshop-guide/content/2-install-prerequisites/_index.md

 To synchronize the internal default OpenShift Registry with the Quay Registry, **Quay Bridge** is used.

 - In the OperatorHub of your cluster, search for the **Quay Bridge** Operator
-  - Install it with default settings
+  - Install it with default settings in version `stable-3.8`.
+TODO : Update this documentation to a later Quay version

 Now we finally create an **Quay Bridge** instance. :